GuildCrafts/web-development-js/_goals/302-Concept_Focus-UI_and_UX.md

 ## Specifications

+#### General

 - [ ] Artifact produced is a GitHub repo.
+- [ ] The best resources you find for learning testing are added to a file `resources.md`.
+- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

+#### Design & Implementation
 - [ ] Repo contains subdirectories for 2 products.
 - [ ] Each product contains a `design/` subdirectory and an `implementation/` subdirectory.
+- [ ] All code added to implementation is added through pull requests that reference the user stories and/or mockups it implements.

-- [ ] Design subdirectory for each product includes:
+Design subdirectory for each product includes:
 - [ ] A product overview in a `README.md` file.
 - [ ] A list of user stories in a `stories.md` file.
 - [ ] A set of wireframe files in a `wireframes/` subdirectory.
 - [ ] A set of mockup files in a `mockups/` subdirectory.
 - [ ] A style guide specifying colors, typography, and guidelines for key components.

-- [ ] Implementation subdirectory for each product includes:
+Implementation subdirectory for each product includes:
 - [ ] A static web site (front-end only) with views matching the design mockups.
 - [ ] Static design assets (images and fonts).
 - [ ] "Proof-of-concept" behavior (i.e. core UX features are there, but don't need to be fully functional).
-- [ ] All code added to implementation is added through pull requests that reference the user stories and/or mockups it implements.
-- [ ] The best resources you find for learning testing are added to a file `resources.md`.
-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Stretch